DEVITY-IOT/devity-iot.github.io/website/docs/keynoa-interfaces.md

 ### Existing User Management

-For use in your own company, especially in on-premises operations, the company-wide User Management can be connected to KEYNOA for access control.
+For use in your own company, especially in on-premises operations, the company-wide user management can be connected to KEYNOA for access control.

 ### Claiming via ERP systems